chezou/tabula-py/docs/faq.rst

 tabula app can:

 * specify the area with GUI
-* show preview of the extraction with lattich or stream mode
+* show preview of the extraction with lattice or stream mode
 * export template that is reusable for tabula-py

 Even if you can't extract tabula-py for those table contents which can be extracted tabula app appropriately, file an issue on GitHub.